 - Many insurance company options – There are many carriers offering burial policies for seniors.
 More and more insurance companies are offering insurance because more than 10,000 people are turning 65 each day.
 All of those are competing for your business which drives the prices of premium down.

 WHAT DOES A BURIAL INSURANCE POLICY COVER?

-Burial policies for seniors provide cash when an insured person’s life ends.
-The cash benefit is paid upon death depending on the terms of the policy when it was purchased.
+Burial policies for seniors provide cash when the insured dies.
+The death benefit is given to the beneficiary depending on the policy terms and conditions.

-Seniors buy a funeral insurance policy to cover the cost of a funeral service, memorial service, gravesite or cremation facility.
-The most important feature of these policies is that there is no rule on how the money can be spent.
+Most seniors buy burial plans to pay the funeral service, memorial service, gravesite or cremation facility.
+The most important feature of these policies is that beneficiaries are not limited on how to spend the cash benefit.

 Some things need to be covered by the burial insurance policy these include:

 - Travel allowance and accommodation for loved ones from other places

 Selecting the amount of coverage for funeral insurance for seniors can be best done after assessing the current prices on the market for everything that will be needed for the funeral.